 Credit risk arises from the possibility that counterparties may not be able to settle their obligations as agreed resulting in a financial loss.
-The primary exposure to credit risk arises from Trade receivables and Unbilled revenue amounting to INR 282.12 million and INR 227.28 million respectively as at March 31, 2018 (INR 198.48 million and INR 117.13 million respectively as at March 31, 2017).
+The primary exposure to credit risk arises from Trade receivables and Unbilled revenue amounting to INR 99,008 thousand and INR 4,349 thousand respectively as at March 31, 2018 (INR 82,832 thousand and INR 4,541 thousand respectively as at March 31, 2017).
 These are unsecured and are managed by the Company through a system of periodically assessing the financial reliability of customers, taking into account the financial condition, current economic trends, and analysis of historical bad debts and ageing of accounts receivable.
-One customer accounted for 10.17% and 11.40% of the accounts receivable as of March 31, 2018 and March 31, 2017, respectively and 10.17% of the revenues for the year ended March 31, 2018 while another customer accounted for 11.26% of the revenues for the year ended March 31, 2017.
 There is no significant concentration of credit risk.
 The Company uses the ECL method to assess the loss allowance for Trade receivables and Unbilled revenue taking into account primarily the historical trends and analysis of bad debts.
-The company does not expect any credit risk or impairment in respect of amount lent to related parties.

-The credit risk for financial assets other than bank balances and trade receivables are considered low.
+The credit risk for financial assets other than bank balances and trade receivables are considered low

-Significant estimates and judgements:
+Significant estimates and judgements